wajidbaba/global.hackathon/Teams/Idealisers/ABOUT.md

 This is our page
 ================

-We are the Idealisers team : we realise Ideas and help other realiser theirs
+We are the Idealisers team : we realise Ideas and help others realise theirs

 About your team